 A shield for a Mini 32 ESP32 board that connects to a RGB LED Matrix panel.Designed by Brian Lough in Ireland

 What is it?
-A shield for easily controlling RGB LED Matrix using a Mini 32 ESP32 board.
+This shield is a Kit for easily controlling RGB LED Matrix using a Mini 32 ESP32 board.
 This board takes advantages of the cables that come included with most displays.
-This board is designed to wo...Read More…
+This board is desi…Read More…

-A shield for easily controlling RGB LED Matrix using a Mini 32 ESP32 board.
+This shield is a Kit for easily controlling RGB LED Matrix using a Mini 32 ESP32 board.
 This board takes advantages of the cables that come included with most displays.